7 Return on Ad Spend (ROAS) Statistics For eCommerce Stores

 A ROAS ratio below 3:1 means you're earning less than $3 for every $1 spent on advertising.
 For most retail eCommerce businesses, this level of return signals potential problems with your advertising strategy.

-Low ROAS often stems from targeting the wrong audience or using ineffective ad creative.
+Low ROAS often stems from targeting issues or using ineffective ad creative.
 Your ads might be reaching people who aren't interested in your products or failing to convey value properly.

 Poor landing page experiences can significantly hurt your conversion rates.
 When visitors arrive but don't purchase, your ad money is wasted regardless of how many clicks you receive.